python/devguide/gitbootcamp.rst

 .. code-block:: bash

-   git config --global user.name "<name>" git config --global user.email <email>
+   git config --global user.name "Your Name" git config --global user.email your.email@example.com

 The ``--global`` flag sets these parameters globally while the ``--local`` flag sets them only for the current project.